Frequently Asked Questions about Coronavirus

 Should students remain in the residence halls?

-As of March 22, we strongly encourage you, for your health and safety and that of our entire campus community, to make plans to move out of our residence halls as soon as possible.
+As of March 22, we strongly encourage all students to make plans to move out of our residence halls as soon as possible.
 As quickly as COVID-19 is spreading throughout the U.S., we want to ensure that our students are as far out of harm’s way as possible and leaving a communal living situation will do just that.
-And while we are strongly encouraging you to leave, no one will be evicted from our halls.
+And while we are strongly encouraging students to leave, no one will be evicted from our halls.
 We will find suitable accommodations.

-If your circumstances are such that our residence halls are your only option, please contact us immediately.
+If your circumstances are such that our residence halls are your only option, please contact us immediately at 406-243-2611.
 We will work with you on your individual situation.
 We will not evict anyone from the residence halls.

 Call UM Housing at 406-243-2611 for more information.